 The main reason why experience is so important to hiring managers is that a company invests a great deal of time and resources when hiring a new employee.
 Firstly, there are the hiring costs such as job board advertising fees and the wages of HR professionals who process job applications.

 Then how about the interview panel who take time out of their busy schedules?
 The business must also account for their wages and any loss of earnings the business suffers while crucial employees are interviewing.

 Lastly, there are the onboarding costs associated with employing a new member of staff, such as administration and training.

 These costs can run into several thousand pounds per new employee, depending on the nature of the business.
 No manager wants to waste such valuable time and resources in training someone to do a job, only to find out that they don’t like it and leave within a short time.
 Such a mistake could cost a business thousands of pounds.
-Which is why a lack of experience presents such a huge risk to a business.
+This is why a lack of experience presents such a huge risk to a business.

 The most apparent reason hiring managers ask about previous work experience is for reassurance of an individual’s ability to do a job.
 If someone works in a given position for a certain length of time, they will likely garner a particular set of skills.